This is a sequel to my previous post, The Dark Side of Me – Confessions of a Perfectly Imperfect Life.

 Will see if Debbie Ford’s words are actually true… “Your life will be transformed when you make peace with your shadow.
 The caterpillar will become a breathtakingly beautiful butterfly.
 You will no longer have to pretend to be someone you’re not.
 You will no longer have to prove you’re good enough.

-When you embrace your shadow you will no longer have to live in fear.
+When you embrace your imperfect life, your shadows, you will no longer have to live in fear.
 Find the gifts of your shadow and you will finally revel in all the glory of your true self.
 Then you will have the freedom to create the life you have always desired.”